-District Safe School Climate Coordinator Lizanne M. Cox, Director (203) 389-0823 ext.
-1203 lcox@commongroundct.org
+District Safe School Climate Coordinator Bev Greene, Director of School Operations (203) 389-0823 ext.
+1203 bev.greene@commongroundct.org

-Students should report acts of bullying directly to the Director of the School (the Safe School Climate Coordinator) or the Safe School Climate Specialist (Assistant Director).
+Students should report acts of bullying directly to the Director of School Operations (the Safe School Climate Coordinator) or the Safe School Climate Specialist (Assistant Director).
 Such complaints can be made in person or anonymously.
-School staff should make written reports of bullying acts that they witness and/or receive from students directly to the Director of the School (the Safe School Climate Coordinator) or the Safe School Climate Specialist (Assistant Director).
-Parents/guardians can direct written reports of suspected bullying to the Director of the School (the Safe School Climate Coordinator) or the Safe School Climate Specialist (Assistant Director).
+School staff should make written reports of bullying acts that they witness and/or receive from students directly to the Director of School Operations (the Safe School Climate Coordinator) or the Safe School Climate Specialist (Assistant Director).
+Parents/guardians can direct written reports of suspected bullying to the Director of School Operations (the Safe School Climate Coordinator) or the Safe School Climate Specialist (Assistant Director).